 Neil's roots are deep country, proudly reflecting his early years growing up on the family farm in part of the now slowly disappearing tobacco heartland of southwestern Ontario, Canada.
 Strengthening his country roots was time spent during his pre and early teen years working after school and on weekends and during summer months on the family owned general and tobacco farm near the village of Burford, Ontario, and in the John Deere Farm Equipment Dealership, Neil Young & Sons, in Colborne Village near the town of Simcoe.
 Years later he operated and managed the business with his father.

-"The two photographs below are of the John Deere dealership in Burford Ontario that my grandfather Neil Young and my father's two younger brothers opened in 1946.
-My father started his dealership in Simcoe in 1950, also known as Neil Young & Sons, it being associated in that way with the dealership in Burford.
+My father started his dealership in Simcoe in 1950, also known as Neil Young & Sons (see decal below), it being associated in that way with the dealership in Burford.
 I joined my father in the dealership in 1967."

 "Farming and John Deere's," Neil said pensively, "you don't get much more country than that.